nikamaish/Github-Profile-Search/README.md

-This is related to internship
+This is related to internship, need to create within 6 days